prjctgeek/foodie/content/recipes/barbacoa/index.md

 [taxonomies]
 categories = ["recipe"]
-tags = ["main", "meat"]
+tags = ["main", "meat", "dry", "strong"]
 +++

-We affectionatly refer to this as "Mexican pulled pork".
+We affectionately refer to this as "Mexican pulled pork".
 My take is a little more work than the traditional, but packs in even more smokey goodness.

 <!-- more -->

 When I volunteered to cook a taco bar lunch for the teaching staff at my wife's school, I decided I needed something a little more authentic.
 I did a practice barbacoa pork shoulder and was impressed- without sauce, this is way better than traditional pulled pork.

-Juicy, a little bit of heat in the back of the mouth, but could be toned down by not adding too much broth back in.
+Juicy, a little bit of heat in the back of the mouth, but you can control the heat by not adding too much broth back in.

 ### Ingredients

 - Bone-in pork shoulder (4.5kg / 10 lbs)

+### Equipment

+- Pressure cooker or instant pot
+- smoker (optional)

 #### Marinade